MAIF/daikoku/manual/src/main/paradox/adminusage/4-importexport.md

 # Import and export

-With Daikoku you can easily save the current state of the instance and restore it later.
-Go to `settings (avatar icon) / Organizations settings` and then `import/export`.
+With Daikoku, you can easily save the current state of the instance and restore it later.
+Go to `Settings (avatar icon) / Organizations settings` and then `import/export`.

 ## Full export

 Click on the `download state` button.

-Your browser will start to download a ndjson file containing the internal state of your Daikoku instance.
+Your browser will start downloading a ndjson file containing the internal state of your Daikoku instance.

 ## Full import